-In the course of detecting theft, Suppliers will often find instances where theft has occurred upstream of the Emergency Control Valve, and is therefore "in the course of conveyance", as defined by paragraph 9(1), Schedule 2B of The Gas Act (1986).
-As this modification proposal will increase the volume of theft detected, and considering Suppliers existing obligations to notify such theft to the Network Owner, it will also create a marginal increase in the volume of upstream theft detected by the networks, improving the efficiency with which they meet their obligations under Licence Condition 7.
+In the course of detecting theft, suppliers should often find instances where theft has occurred upstream of the Emergency Control Valve, and is therefore "in the course of conveyance", as referred to in paragraph 9(1), Schedule 2B of The Gas Act (1986).
+As this modification proposal should increase the volume of theft detected, and considering suppliers existing obligations to notify such theft to the Network Owner, it should also create a marginal increase in the volume of upstream theft detected by the networks, improving the efficiency with which they meet their obligations under Standard Licence Condition 7.